Bandyer/Bandyer-Cordova-BroadcastExtension-Plugin/README.md

 ## Installation

-As we mentioned earlier if you are already using the **cordova-plugin-bandyer** in your app, you are required to uninstall it, then you can follow the installation steps as you were installing the Bandyer plugin for the first time
+As we mentioned earlier if you are already using the **cordova-plugin-bandyer** in your app, you are required to uninstall it, then you can follow the installation steps as you were installing the Bandyer plugin for the first time.

 ### Bandyer Cordova Plugin